enourbakhsh/BlendSim/README.md

-**Note:** This repository will be updated upon the publication of the corresponding paper.
+**Note:** This repository will be updated upon publication of the corresponding paper.

 BlendSim pipeline emulates blending in a galaxy catalog and measures clustering and weak lensing correlation functions along with the covariance matrix and cosmological parameter estimation.